we-make-websites/wmw-coding-guidelines/css/README.md

 * We should always develop mobile first
 * This means we're expanding to fill desktop instead of cramming things in to fit mobile
 * If we fail to add desktop styles then the site will still be usable
+* It's still acceptable to use `$until` media queries for extensive mobile-only code which you'd only have to override in the desktop breakpoint

 ### Responsive banner padding